bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 The build integration is inside of `cranelift/codegen/build.rs`.

-The ISLE compiler is built as a dev-dependency, and the build script then uses it to compile ISLE source to generated Rust code.
+The ISLE compiler is built as a build-dependency, and the build script then uses it to compile ISLE source to generated Rust code.
 In other words, the ISLE compiler behaves as an additional compile step, and ISLE source is rebuilt just like any Rust source would be.
 Nothing special needs to be done when editing ISLE.